 2021-22 Beeville ISD COVID-19 Safety Protocols

 Beeville ISD remains committed to the safety and well-being of our students and staff.
-In an effort to mitigate the uptick of COVID-19 cases across Bee County, BISD will be issuing a mandatory mask mandate for all students and staff effective Friday, August 27, 2021, through Monday, October 11, 2021.
+BISD highly recommends all students, staff, and visitors wear a mask.
 Masks are used to cover both the nose and mouth for the purpose of forming a barrier to droplets or airborne particles that are coughed, sneezed, or exhaled when talking.
 Masks are also meant to protect both the wearer of the face covering and surrounding individuals.